2016 Texas Tech Red Raiders football team: No. 16 Oklahoma

-TCU
+At TCU

 Texas Tech came into Amon G. Carter Stadium looking to break a 3-game losing streak on the season.
 The Red Raiders received the opening kickoff, but came up short when a pass by Patrick Mahomes was intercepted by Nick Orr at the TCU 1 yard line.
 The Horned Frogs capitalized on the turnover with a 2-yard touchdown run from Derrick Green.
 With Brandon Hatfield making the extra point, TCU led 7–0 with 4:40 in the 1st quarter.
 Tech's offensive struggles continued on their next possession when Mahomes was sacked at and fumbled the ball at the Texas Tech 23 yard line.
 The Red Raiders caught a break when TCU kicker Brandon Hatfield missed a 37-yard field goal.

 Tech took advantage of the missed field goal by scoring a touchdown on the following possession with Mahomes finding Reggie Davis for a 33-yard touchdown pass.
 With Clayton Hatfield making the kick, the Red Raiders tied the game at 7–7 with 13:23 left in the 2nd quarter.
 The Horned Frogs responded to Tech's touchdown on their next possession with a 23-yard field goal from Brandon Hatfield to lead 10–7.
 The Red Raiders responded on their next possession with a 41-yard field goal to tie the game 10–10 with 6:49 left in the half.
 The two teams traded punts before the first half ended with a 10–10 tie.